DrPandemic/aigar.io/clients/python/README.md

 Dangerous stationary cell on the map that, when eaten, causes the eating cell to split (and lose mass).

 A `Cell` will explode if it mostly overlaps a virus and has 10% more mass.
+It is safe to hide under a virus if the cell is smaller.

 #### Attributes
 - `mass`: Mass of the virus.